google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/app-like-sites/customize-the-icons.markdown

 When a user adds your site to their home screen, you can define a set of icons for the browser to use.

-The icons for your web app can be defined as above, with a type, size and opitional density.
+The icons for your web app can be defined as shown below, with a type, size and opitional density.

 {% highlight json %}